 Campers will have opportunities throughout the day to participate in camp activities with same-age, non-disabled peers, creating a truly inclusive camp.
-Middle school-age campers will have the opportunity to travel to Lake Elkhorn to participate in activities with our middle school Nature Camp.
+Middle school-age campers will participate in activities with our middle school Nature Camp.
 Peer interactions and friendship building will be facilitated by camp staff.
 Access Camp is staffed with trained employees who have experience working with children with special needs.
 Many of our employees work for area school districts and are committed to enhancing the lives of children with disabilities.
 Access to Nature Camp will provide a low staff-to-camper ratio of 1:2 in order to best meet the needs of our campers.

 |Age Group||GRADES K-8|